gordon-rennie/refined-article/article.md

 ## Library Integration

-Manual refinement is OK, but I’ve found the greatest benefits in using refinement types when I can push validation right to the edges of my application and get integration libraries to do the heavy lifting for me.
+Manual refinement is okay, but I’ve found the greatest benefits in using refinement types when I can push validation right to the edges of my application and get integration libraries to do the work for me.
 Let’s look at some examples.

 ### JSON Parsing